GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

 This dataset was selected for several reasons, including:

-- Simple, but iconic NGS-problem: Examine a population where we want to characterize changes in sequence *a priori*
+- Simple, but iconic NGS-problem: Examine a population where we want to characterise changes in sequence *a priori*
 - Dataset publicly available - in this case through the NCBI SRA (http://www.ncbi.nlm.nih.gov/sra)